mreq/SublimeMagic/README.md

 SublimeMagic provides a `sublime_magic` command, which looks through user-defined actions and performs the first matching one.

-## Set your spell hotkey!
+## Use the spell hotkey!

-The plugin comes without default key bindings.
+Default keybind is `alt + spacebar` but you can set your own.
 To use the plugin, you have to bind the `sublime_magic` command.

 Regular example: